 - Unit 6 – Review String Release, Introduce Bow Release, Follow-through

 As an Intermediate Archer, you have discovered that archery takes practice and study to advance.
-Archers who wish to continue on their lifetime journey towards perfecting their form and who have demonstrated above Intermediate aptitude may join the Tournament Archery Class.
+Archers who wish to continue on their lifetime journey towards perfecting their form and who have demonstrated above Intermediate aptitude may join the Competitive Archery Class.